 Approximately twenty-five percent of African-Americans seek mental health therapy compared to forty percent of Caucasians.

 Less than three percent of mental health care practitioners are African-American, so many worry that available resources are not culturally competent to treat their specific issues.

 Forty percent of Latinos and thirty-nine percent of African-Americans report having stress, anxiety, or sadness due to the pandemic and at higher rates compared to twenty-nine percent of Caucasians.

-Join us next March for a life-changing experience.
+Join us March 2024 for a life-changing experience.

-Support the BIPOC community with time and resources.
+Support the BIPOC community with time or resources.

 Subscribe for email updates and/or follow us on IG.

 Sign up to become a vendor at the Summit [coming soon].